 In order to garner your customers’ attention, your jewelry images need to be as sharp and crisp as possible.
 Soft focus can add artistic value, but in jewelry photography, it backfires because the human eye values sharpness above all.
 Keep your subjects in focus by shooting with lower aperture number f/11 to f/18 depending upon the product size.
 ISO to be kept as low as possible, as higher ISO leads to noisy and grainy product images.

 You want your customers to be gazing at your jewelry while not making an attempt to make sense if that’s the photographer’s reflection or a flaw within a stone.
 If your lighting isn’t right you will get reflections on your products.
 Shooting with shiny subjects is extremely difficult due to their reflective nature.
 Reflections, specifically when displayed on multiple facets, are tiresome and time-consuming to remove in Photoshop, even for the most experienced photo retouchers and image editors.
 Use studio lights with diffusers and umbrellas to reduce reflections and zoom in to closely examine the product to ensure that you haven’t captured any reflections.

 Considering these basic yet significant pointers in jewelry product photography will most certainly help boost your website’s appearance, hence, positively impacting your product sales.
 Following the above tips and with enough practice, I am sure you will be able to capture high-quality jewelry photographs.

 EIE’s Creative Edge

-But even if you think the images you captured require further augmentation and processing you can always contact EIE for image editing services.
+If you still think the images you captured require further augmentation and processing you can always contact EIE for image editing services.
 Our company offers consistent and high-quality jewelry images with on-time delivery.
-Our experts can get you aww responses from your customers or clients.
-Irrespective of the complexity of your jewelry items we fabricate each image to do justice to bounteousness and its uniqueness.
+Irrespective of the complexity of your jewelry items we fabricate each image to do justice to its uniqueness.
 Get in touch with us today, to avail our professional jewelry retouching services.